-You might have some of these parts already so you can save a bit of money and reuse the parts for the Pi.
+You might have some of these parts already so you can save a bit of money and reuse the parts for the Raspberry Pi.

-- Necessary for the Pi to operate, it is recommended that the SD card is an 8 GB SD Card (Especially if you’re installing the latest verion of Raspbian) (If you have a Pi B+, 2 or 3 then you will need a micro SD card).
+An SD Card is necessary for the Pi to operate, I recommend that the SD card is at least 8GB, especially if you’re installing the latest version of Raspbian.
+If you have a Pi B+, 2 or 3 then you will need a micro SD card.

-- Keyboard & Mouse
+Keyboard and Mouse

-- Essential if you would like the Pi to turn on.
+A Power Supply is essential if you would like the Pi to turn on.
 A 5V, 2A micro USB power supply is recommended for the pi.
 It is very important that it outputs at least 5V, 2A otherwise the Pi may not turn on or behave in a very weird way.

-- An Internet Connection
+An Internet Connection

-- A case for your Pi.
+A Case for your Raspberry Pi

 While not essential it is recommended that you use a case as it will help protect your Pi.
 You will notice some cases might even add some more functionality to your Pi.

 If you have purchased a case for your Raspberry Pi then this is a good time to assemble the case.
 Since all cases are different simply assemble according the instructions that hopefully were supplied with the case.